Policies

 Data Ethics Policy

-This Data Ethics Policy describes the overall ethical principles for how the Lundbeck Foundation (including Lundbeckfond Invest A/S) uses data and serves as a supplement to the Foundation’s existing privacy notices on data protection.
+This Data Ethics Policy describes the overall ethical principles governing how the Lundbeck Foundation, including Lundbeckfond Invest A/S (together the “Foundation”), uses data.
+The Policy supplements the Foundation’s existing privacy notices on data protection.

 We strive to adhere to the principles set out herein, and expect grant recipients, reviewers, and employees to comply with it, and with due regard for, local conditions and norms.

-The term ‘data’ covers data of all types and from all sources, including publicly available data, such as that collected from grant-applicants, their research, reviewers, commercial partners or employees, as well as statistical, financial, and corporate data, and data derived data.
+The term “data” covers data of all types and from all sources, including publicly available data, data collected from grant applicants, their research, reviewers, commercial partners or employees, as well as statistical, financial and corporate data and derived data.

 Human interests before commercial interests

-Data utilised should ultimately have a human benefit.
-If there is a conflict between human and commercial interests, human interests should always prevail.
+Data used by the Foundation should ultimately have a human benefit.
+If there is a conflict between human and commercial interests, human interests shall always prevail.

 Transparency